-- Hell or High Water – Old brick walls, velvet curtains and couches, and a library full of many leather bound books serve that oh so iconic 1920s vibe.
+- Hell or High Water: Old brick walls, velvet curtains and couches, and a library full of many leather bound books serve that oh so iconic 1920s vibe in this upscale speakesy.
 Try a well-mixed drink like Bottom of the Barrel, a drink that combines flavors like Mezcal, Irish Whiskey, and bitters.
 Or order Red Baron with gin and bitters to feel really like a jazz-aged baby.
 In order to “get in”, they ask you to book a reservation in advance.

-- Alex&nder – This bar sits on the rooftop of the Copper & Kings Distillery, which specializes in brandy, in the heart of Butchertown.
+- Alex&nder: This bar sits on the rooftop of the Copper & Kings Distillery, which specializes in brandy, in the heart of Butchertown.
 The rooftop views are stunning, but the drinks are stunning-er (I know it’s not a word, but it should be!), and during the winter, you can enjoy the views of the city from behind the windows where it’s warm!
-Strat off with the Grilled Caesar Salad is a must!
-It’s grilled (yes grilled!) romaine lettuce, garlic croutons, crispy Kentucky country ham, drizzled with apple brandy caesar dressing.
-And for the real culinary journey, you’ve got to pair it with the Drops of Jupiter.
-It’s a draft cocktail that drinks like a sweet tiki drink.
+Try the Drops of Jupiter, a draft cocktail that drinks like a sweet tiki drink.
 Made with Copper & King’s Moons of Jupiter gin, Falernum, passion fruit, orgeat, and lemon juice.

 Sip Bourbon (& Brandy) at a Distillery